scale-lab/PVTsensors/README.md

 # PVTsensors
 This repository contains a collection of open-source circuits and software tools for PVT monitoring in custom ICs.
+This work was supported by the DARPA POSH open-source hardware program, under the umbrella of the Electronics Resurgence Initiative.

 ## Hardware Sensor Designs
 The Sensors folder contains CMOS circuit designs for (1) an area- and power-efficient temperature sensor and (2) an area- and power-efficient CMOS supply voltage monitor.